kode4food/interpol/blog/_posts/2014-12-22-mistakes_were_made.md

 ---
 I made quite a few mistakes while designing Interpol.
 Most of those mistakes were caught and corrected early, like the goofy interpolation operator, but some of them needed to remain in the project, at least for the first version.

+So here are a few of the changes I plan to make for version 2.0.
+Most of them are breaking changes, so it's good to be aware of them now.

 ### Explicit Exports
 One of the biggest mistakes was to automatically export all top-level symbols from a module.
 This assumed that any partial or variable define in a module was something that you wanted to use elsewhere.
 It also meant a lot of unnecessary context modification, especially in cases where the exported symbols served no purpose.

 Version 2.0 will change this by introducing a breaking change.
-Specifically, you'll soon have to explicitly export symbols from a module.
+Specifically, you'll have to explicitly export symbols from a module.
 Not only will this promote better encapsulation, but it will also allow for top-level optimizations.

 ### Override Auto-Interpolation
 Right now, a double-quoted string is automatically interpolated, while a single quoted string must be explicitly invoked as a function for interpolation to work.
 There's no way to override this behavior.